jeflucas/fastAndFuel/README.md

 2 - I changed the name!

 3 - SheetDB is a tool that in found on internet that will conect my application to a Google sheet by API.
 It seems not so complicated to use.

-4 - I decided to make the fuel tracker more undestandable using a line graphic, to do that I'll use chart.js.